Analysis | Why Low-Earth Orbit Satellites Are the New Space Race

 4. Are LEO satellites new?

 No. In fact, most of the Earth’s approximately 2,000 active satellites are already in LEO.
-Iridium Communications Inc.’s network -- which allows voice and data communication from hand-held satellite phones through 141 LEO satellites -- has been active since 1998.
+Iridium Communications Inc.’s network -- which allows voice and data communication from hand-held satellite phones through LEO satellites -- has been active since 1998 and currently has 66 satellites in operation.
 What’s new is the sheer scale of recent proposals, with the big firms planning to launch satellites in the thousands.
 This ambition has been driven by technological developments in smaller satellites and reusable rockets, which have brought down costs and aroused investor interest.

 5. Why do they need so many?